BrandonDusseau/pyfahviewer/README.md

 ## Getting Started

-**NOTE:** You should not use this application if your Folding@Home control port is exposed to the Internet.
-This project does not support password authentication at this time.

 1. Copy `config.example.json` to `config.json` and input your configuration parameters.
 See the _Configuration_ section for details.

-2. Set up your Folding@Home clients to allow access from any IP.

-   1. From the Folding@Home client, go to Configure > Remote Access.
+2. From the Folding@Home client, go to Configure > Remote Access.

-   2. Under **Passwordless IP Address Restriction** set value `0.0.0.0/0` and **Save**.
+   1. Configure a password if desired.
+   2. Under **IP Address Restriction** follow the instructions to configure a subnet that will allow the server running this application to reach the client.
+   3. If you chose not to use a password, also configure this subnet under **Passwordless IP Address Restriction**.
+   4. You may need to close the advanced control and restart Folding@Home for the changes to take effect.

 3. Install dependencies and set up the virtual environment:
     ```bash